google/xls/docs_src/codegen_options.md

 -   `--period_relaxation_percent=...` sets the percentage that the computed minimum clock period is increased.
 May not be specified with `--clock_period_ps`.
+-   `--minimize_clock_on_error` is enabled by default.
+If enabled, when `--clock_period_ps` is given with an infeasible clock (in the sense that XLS cannot pipeline this input for this clock, even with other constraints relaxed), XLS will find and report the minimum feasible clock period if one exists.
+If disabled, XLS will report only that the clock period was infeasible, potentially saving time.
 -   `--worst_case_throughput=...` sets the worst-case throughput bound to use when `--generator=pipeline`.
 If set, allows scheduling a pipeline with worst-case throughput no slower than once per N cycles (assuming no stalling